Brightscout/mattermost-test-management/data/test-cases/plugins/todo/API/Bump_issue.md

 **Step 1**

-1. Provide the correct authtoken of the user.
+1. Provide the authtoken(in postman) of the user to whom the Todo is assigned.
-2. Fill the mandatory ID field correctly.
+2. Provide the id(mandatory field) of the ToDo from the list of the user to whom the Todo is aasigned.

 **Expected**

-The desired ToDo should get deleted.
+The desired Todo should get accepted.